afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 - **batteryCalibration**: Everything related to the estimation of battery charge.
 - **capabilities**: Everything related to the capabilities of the hardware and firmware.
-- **clutchState**: Holds the working mode of clutch paddles, ALT buttons and directional pad.
 - **hidImplementation**: Everything related to the HID protocol.
 - **inputs**: Everything related to hardware inputs and their events.
 - **inputHub**: Everything related to the combined state of all inputs and their treatment.
 Translates input events into a HID report.
 - **notify**: Everything related to the notification of some events to the user if an user interface is available.
 - **power**: Everything related to power management.
+- **userSettings**: Holds the working mode of clutch paddles, ALT buttons and directional pad.

 Each namespace is implemented in a single *cpp* file with its name, however, some of them have alternate implementations in order to enable unit and integration testing.
 Those files are named following this pattern: `<namespace><underscore><implementation>.cpp`.
 Some implementations are: